Leumas-Tech/Cloudinary/README.md

 ```

-setup your frontend env
+# setup your frontend env

-and then setup your backend env
+# setup your backend env

 ```